 Robinhood offers multiple investment options, such as commission-free investments in stocks, ETFs, and options.
 Robinhood also offers the unique option to invest in cryptocurrency.
 Users can buy and sell Bitcoin, Ethereum, Dogecoin, and others within the app.
 Mutual funds, bonds, and over the counter stocks aren’t available with Robinhood.

 Webull is slightly more limited in its investment offerings, but they do carry 5,000 stocks and ETFs.
-There are also ADR investment opportunities; however, they don't offer cryptocurrency, mutual funds, bonds, or over the counter stocks.
-Webull announced that options trading will be coming soon.
+There are also ADR investment opportunities; however, they don’t offer cryptocurrency, mutual funds, bonds, or over the counter stocks.

 When it comes to the mobile app itself, Robinhood is the sleeker investment platform.
 Because they are targeting beginners, they worked to create a product that was aesthetically pleasing and easy to use.
 Unfortunately, anyone looking to research investments will have to do it ahead of time and outside of the Robinhood app as they don’t feature this type of information.
 Robinhood is available for mobile and web-based use.